Definition of modes of transportation

 it may be necessary to permit a to keep clean and healthy environment competition between the different modes of transportation.

-Advantages of the highway as modes of transportation
+Advantages of Road transportation

 1) Large influential area.